New Overtime Rule Takes Effect – Challenges Take Place Across Country

-Millions of salaried U.S. workers are set to be eligible for overtime pay starting July 1, 2024.
-Salaried workers earning less than $43,888 a year will qualify for 1.5 times pay if they work more than 40 hours a week.
+As of July 1, 2024, millions of salaried U.S. workers are now eligible for overtime pay, thanks to the new overtime rule that went into effect.
+Salaried workers earning less than $43,888 a year qualify for 1.5 times pay if they work more than 40 hours a week.
+These changes may impact your payroll processes and employee compensation structures, so employers should prepare accordingly.

-This impending increase updates the present annual salary threshold of $35,568 based on the methodology used by the prior administration in the 2019 overtime rule update.
+Under the new overtime rule, the annual salary threshold of $35,568 is increased to $43,888.
 The threshold will increase again on Jan.
-1, 2025, to $58,565.
-The final rule which will hit its top level threshold in 2025, will be an increase of nearly 65%.
+1, 2025, to $58,656.
+The final rule which will hit its top-level threshold in 2025, will be an increase of nearly 65%.
 Starting July 1, 2027, salary thresholds will update every three years, by applying up-to-date wage data to determine new salary levels.
-This protects against future erosion of overtime protections so they do not become less effective over time.
+This protects against future erosion of overtime protections, so they do not become less effective over time.

 Background